JoshuaMosier/project-blog/src/posts/boxx.md

 <PostCarousel {items} />

 I built these custom arcade-style Super Smash Bros.
 Melee controllers as a birthday gift for my brother.
-Look through the image gallery above for more images of both builds!
+Click on the gallery above for more images and videos of both builds!

 ## The Build Process